jerith/Platform-Guild/language-guides/python/language.rst

 above, we strongly prefer initializing the relevant attribute to a sentinel (often ``None``) which can be checked for.

 The second case where :func:`hasattr` is occasionally seen is for doing "type" dispatch.
 A function that might accept objects of different types (under our Python definition of type) chooses an implementation by inspecting the presence or lack of particular identifying attributes or methods.
-Developers occasionally find virtue in this usage, especially over the alternative -- use of :ref:`isinstance-vs-duck-typing`, and rightfully so, but we prefer *avoiding functions that accept multiple types* to begin with, in favor of separate callables with defined, homogeneous APIs.
+Developers occasionally find virtue in this usage, especially over the alternative -- use of :ref:`isinstance() <isinstance-vs-duck-typing>`, and rightfully so, but we prefer *avoiding functions that accept multiple types* to begin with, in favor of separate callables with defined, homogeneous APIs.
 Like many topics, this one deserves enough attention on its own, but in brief, functions that accept multiple types *throw away* information that the caller often has, and might wish to make use of -- which type they *actually have* and which behavior of the function they wish to take part in.

 Beyond the two philosophical reasons above, which we find sufficient on their own merits, :func:`hasattr` has an unfortunate *breaking*